Asbury Park Beach Guide: Badges, Parking, and What to Know

 What’s available:

-• Boardwalk fully accessible
+• Boardwalk is fully accessible

-• Ramps to sand at every entrance
+• Beach access ramps at every entrance

-• Mobile beach mats
+• Mobile beach mats for wheelchair access to sand

-Dogs are welcome but with seasonal limits.
+Dogs are welcome on Asbury Park beaches, but with seasonal restrictions.

-Alcohol & Cooler Rules
+Cooler & Alcohol Rules

 Alcohol: